 Why does my urine smell like ammonia?

-Urine does not usually have a strong odor to it.
+Urine does not usually have a strong odour to it.
 However, occasionally, it will have a pungent smell of ammonia.
-One explanation for an ammonia odor is high amounts of waste in the urine.
+One explanation for an ammonia odour is high amounts of waste in the urine.
 But certain foods, dehydration, and infections are also possible.

 Urine is the body's liquid waste.
 It is made by the kidneys, which filters toxins out of the blood.
 It contains water, salt, urea, and uric acid.
 Urea is expelled in the form of sweat through the body, while uric acid is the result of urine metabolism.

-Changes to urine smell and color offer insight into a person's health, diet, and lifestyle choices.
+Changes to urine smell and colour offer insight into a person's health, diet, and lifestyle choices.
 These choices may contribute to an ammonia smell, but they are not the only causes.